 Added by Anna West on April 27, 2011 at 2:42pm — No Comments

 The Randolph School invites you to participate in a FREE art installation workshop for children ages 5-10.
 Over three weeks, teams of children will build an installation based on the following themes: early dwellings, human and animal; climbing structures; and things that take flight.
-Materials are being collected…Continue
+Materials are being collected at local resource recovery centers and from the community at…Continue

 Added by Randolph School on April 26, 2011 at 11:30am — No Comments

-Drawing from her vast knowledge of natural foods and her experience in conducting private and group health coaching programs as well as wellness retreats, Marika has put together a beautiful and very useful book, weaving together food, art and the joy of living a healthy and fulfilling…Continue
+Drawing from her vast knowledge of natural foods and her experience in conducting private and group health coaching programs as well as wellness retreats, Marika has put together a beautiful and very useful book, weaving together food, art and the joy of living a healthy and fulfilling life.

 Added by Marika Blossfeldt on April 25, 2011 at 9:16pm — No Comments

 A Little Beacon Blog is at a new URL: www.alittlebeaconblog.com (sans the blogspot part).
 There is a new Where is This? that there is already a winner for, but you can test your knowledge.